-- 1 Hold the card with the top side of the card facing up.
-The latch may need to be in the "in" position before you insert the card. - 2 Slide the card into the slot until the card is completely seated in its connector.
+- 1 Hold the card with the top side of the card facing up. - 2 Slide the card into the slot until the card is completely seated in its connector.

 If you encounter too much resistance, do not force the card.
 Check the card orientation and try again.